Chlorobutanol

-Chlorobutanol (trichloro-2-methyl-2-propanol) is a preservative, sedative, hypnotic and weak local anesthetic similar in nature to chloral hydrate.
-It has antibacterial and antifungal properties.
+Chlorobutanol (trichloro-2-methyl-2-propanol) is an organic compound with the formula CCl3C(OH)(CH3)2.
+It is a halohydrin—specifically a chlorohydrin.
+Chlorobutanol acts as a preservative, sedative, hypnotic, and weak local anesthetic similar in nature to chloral hydrate; it also has antibacterial and antifungal properties.
 Chlorobutanol is typically used at a concentration of 0.5% where it lends long term stability to multi-ingredient formulations.
 However, it retains antimicrobial activity at 0.05% in water.
 Chlorobutanol has been used in anesthesia and euthanasia of invertebrates and fishes.
 It is a white, volatile solid with a camphor-like odor.

 Synthesis

 Chlorobutanol was first synthesized in 1881 by the German chemist Conrad Willgerodt (1841–1930).

 Chlorobutanol is formed by the reaction of chloroform and acetone in the presence of potassium or sodium hydroxide.
 It may be purified by sublimation or recrystallisation.